EMSTrack/Docker/README.md

     ./manage.py test -s -v 2

 if you need more details.
+If testing fails on your installation please report.
+Testing the MQTT functions is tricky and might require tunning some wait times in the test files.

 ## Using docker